9 Benefits of the Consistent Use of POs

-When you can quickly and easily share with potential suppliers how much you spent with them last year, and what specific items you purchased, you can more effectively negotiate volume discounts with those vendors going forward.
+When you can quickly and easily share a paper trail with potential suppliers on how much you spent with them last year, and what specific items you purchased, you can more effectively negotiate volume discounts with those vendors going forward.
 Consolidating all current requests onto one PO from multiple departments and requesters will help you will meet vendor requirements for additional discounts such as free freight.
 Utilizing purchase orders can also help you identify opportunities for earning those discounts by consolidating spending of similar items with a single, high-performing vendor.

 Help with invoice confirmation/matching